-Your store won’t charge sales tax after you enable automatic rates if an order:
+Your store won’t charge sales tax after you set up automatic rates if:

-- Is outside the United States and you haven’t set up international tax rates
+- An order is outside the United States and you haven’t set up international tax rates.

-- Is in a US state you haven’t registered in TaxJar.
+- An order is in a US state for which you haven’t enabled nexus in your TaxJar state settings.

 I disconnected TaxJar.
 Why are some customers still being charged tax?